meltoner/agrofelis/components/vehicle-steering/readme.md

 ## Steering driver software

-The Agrofelis software source code developed, managing the steering system via its actuators and sensors running on an Arduino mega, containing 23 source code files and 3 supportive and is located within the following path :
+The Agrofelis software source code developed, managing the steering system via its actuators and sensors running on an Arduino mega, containing 23 source code files and 3 supportive is referenced bellow :

 - [src/linearSteer](src/linearSteer)

 The source code contains an ino file initiating the application and series of h and cpp files encoding the declarations and implementations of the classes of the application.

-The project uses an Arduino mega and few components to sense and control two linear actuators, to establish a steering system.
+The project uses an Arduino Mega and few components to sense and control two linear actuators, establishing the steering system.
-The module utilises Serial interface to share the internal state of the components as well as to control them.
+The module utilises the Serial interface to share the internal state of the components, as well as to control them.

-The module consist of custom PCB that hosts two current sensors, two motor drivers and two inlets for two potentiometer used a feedback sensor to sense the steer degree of the wheels.
-The software enables to control each linear actuator individually as well as in a synchronized manner based on the Ackerman geometry and the physical orientation of the vehicle.
-The valid ratios of the wheels are measured in fine steps and persisted in an association map than can interpolate the values within these steps.
+The module consist of custom PCB that hosts two current sensors, two motor drivers and two inlets for two potentiometer used as feedback sensor, to readout the steering degree of the wheels.
+The software enables to control each linear actuator individually as well as in a synchronized manner, based on the Ackerman geometry and the physical orientation of the vehicle.
+The valid ratios of the wheels are measured in fine steps and persisted in an association map that is interpolated.

-The module status can be set so the linear actuators are driven to reach the minimum and maximal points in order to dynamically derive the center and the bounds of applicable movement.
-Moreover, the minimum voltage needed to achieve a movement can be moreover derived as the lowest applicable speed.
+The module status can be set remotely, so the linear actuators are driven to reach the minimum and maximal points in order to dynamically derive the center and the bounds of applicable movement.
+Moreover, the minimum voltage needed to achieve a movement can be derived, as the lowest applicable speed.

 The module provides an interface to make both linear actuators seek and reach the desired position.
-The application moreover implements the functionality so the linear actuators are operated to meet the Ackerman geometry, requiring to move the motors in different speeds to accommodate for their distance differences.
-With this feature the vehicle can move while the steering module actuates to the desired position.
+The application implements the functionality so the linear actuators are operated asynchronously moving the motors in different speeds, to meet the Ackerman geometry based on the observed resistance and the distance have to cover respectively.

-The software moreover establishes the braking system of the vehicle by driving two servos linked to the disc brakes.
+The software moreover, establishes the braking system of the vehicle by driving two servos linked to the disc brakes.

 ### Application structure